andrewabest/andrewbestdotcom/content/posts/the-line-in-the-sand.md

 Expectation management is _the most important thing_ we do in software delivery.
 It should be the first thing we do, and the last thing we do.
 My feelings for expectation management are evidenced by the fact it is the very first thing I covered in the _Execution_ section of [Discover, Decide, Deliver Part Three: Deliver](https://www.andrew-best.com/posts/discover-decide-deliver-part-three/).

-My colleague [Darren Neimke](https://twitter.com/digory) came to me recently to discuss how to best set expectations with his product owner on an engagement he was currently delivering.
-He felt like he and the team were making good progress, were publishing a wealth of delivery health information, and were well-poised to deliver a solid outcome within the available project budget; but was not convinced that their product owner had the same level of confidence or clarity.
+My colleague [Darren Neimke](https://twitter.com/digory) came to me recently to discuss how to best set expectations with his Product Owner on an engagement he was delivering.
+He felt like he and the team were making good progress, were publishing a wealth of delivery health information, and were well-poised to deliver a solid outcome within the available project budget; but was not convinced that their Product Owner had the same level of confidence or clarity.

 Setting expectations in software delivery is hard.
 We work with abstract definitions of work in a prioritised product backlog, with abstract defintions of capacity and progress with velocity and burnup, and against a rapidly evolving set of software and accompanying understanding.